sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Proposal:
 Build the image as today.
 Install the image as today.
 In addition configure a subset of dockers as "*could be kube managed*", which could even be hardcoded in minigraph.py.
 Whenever the switch would join a master and if the master has a manifest for a feature marked as kube-managed for this node, master deploys the docker per manifest.<br/>
-For any code update for a container, just build the container only, qualify the container image only through tests, upload the image to container registry and update the manifest in master.
-The master now deploys the updated container to all connected & eligible nodes, transparently, with the only cost of restarting that service only.
+For any code update for a container, just build the container only, qualify *only* the container image through tests, upload the image to container registry and update the manifest in master.
+The master now deploys the updated container to all connected & eligible nodes, transparently, with the only cost of restarting that updated service.
 For containers that does not affect data plane, the restart can be transparent.
 For containers that do affect, it can be restarted in warm-reboot mode, so it could be updated with no traffic disruption.

-This could be extended to features that are not built as part of image, but could be enabled to run in selected switches.
+This could be extended to features that are not built as part of SONiC image, but could be enabled to run in SONiC switches.

 # Goal:
 1) Enable to deploy containers that are not part of SONiC image to run in a switch running SONiC